-In this post, I highlight the brand and one of their grilles that I think is pretty cool.
-Most of these companies sell several different models, so don't get scared off by the high price tags just yet.
-So if you're looking for a Toyota Tacoma aftermarket grille, read on.
+To start out the post, I'm going to feature the three grilles that we sell here at Empyre Off-Road.
+For the grilles not sold here, I've made sure to highlight the brand and one of their grille models that I think is pretty cool.
+Keep in mind that most of these companies sell several different models, so don't get scared off by the high price tags just yet.
+So if you're looking for a Toyota Tacoma aftermarket grille, let's jump in!

 Model: Tacoma Grille Insert